Thomas Palmer (courtier): Rough Wooing and the siege of Haddington

-The Protector Somerset, who advised Edward VI of England became an enemy of Palmer.
+The Protector Edward Seymour, 1st Duke of Somerset, who advised King Edward VI, became an enemy of Palmer.
 Palmer was sent to serve on the border with Scotland during the war of the Rough Wooing.

 In January 1548 Palmer and the Italian military engineer "Master John" made plans to improve the fortifications at Broughty Castle near Dundee.
 Palmer reported to Grey of Wilton that the ground by the castle was rocky and impossible to dig with a spade, and the site was overlooked by a nearby hill.
 In 1548 he several times distinguished himself by bringing provisions into Haddington.
 Edward VI heard of these exploits and mentioned Palmer and Thomas Holcroft in his journal.
 Holcroft suffered a bad defeat as a commander of a company of lances in an expedition from Berwick.
 He continued to hold his appointments at Calais.
 On 11 June 1550 he was sent with Sir Richard Lee to view the forts on the Scottish border, and provide for their repair.